aglucky/JewelDuel/README.md

 Jewel Duel is a strategic take on the classic game Bejewled that allows two players to 'duel' in an epic, gem-filled Face off.
 This game is currently run through a terminal.
 The 'gems', in the game are represented as greek letters, which give it a bit of a STEM theme.

-## Rules

-To play Jewel Duel, each player starts by choosing an in-game name for themselves.
-This name will be used prompt the turn player to move as well as to eventually congratulate the victor of the duel.
-Then, each player takes turns selecting 2 gems to swap.
-This is done through typing in the alphanumeric coordinate of each gem you would like to swap when prompted.
-If a player connects 3 gems in a row,  the gems disapear, causing any gems above to fall down and new gems to be spawned at the top of the board.
-If a player connects 4 gems in a row, the same effect will occur with the addition of a special gem spawning for the turn player.
-Once a player connects 3 of their special gems together, they will win the duel.

-## Improvements on Initial Instructions

-The main improvent I made was redesign the game to be played by two players.
-I persoanlly find the game Bejewled a bit bland so I wanted to try and spice it up by adding a pvp aspect to it.
-I also decided to allow 5 different types of non special gems into the game instead of three.
-This was to prevent matches from becoming too comman while also adding an aspect of skill to the game.

 ## How To Run
 Download the [ZIP package](https://github.com/aglucky/JewelDuel/archive/master.zip) and unzip it.